unilad homepage

 Every two weeks, go on a date night.
 Every two months, go on a weekend trip.
 Every two years, take a longer vacation together, it is that simple.

-Speaking to the HuffPost UK, she said: “The rule is effective in preventing life’s responsibilities from getting in the way of your connection, which is important.
+Speaking to the HuffPost UK, she explained: “The rule is effective in preventing life’s responsibilities from getting in the way of your connection, which is important.
 Intimacy doesn’t just passively grow; it needs attention and work.”

 Cooper-Lovett continued: “But making time to do something together, like a board game or movie night in, can definitely help the spark.